namvnngu/namvnngu.github.io/drafts/writing.md

 Before jumping into building the command, it is helpful to define the list of features first:

-- Save commands in `cmd-*` files (e.g. `cmd-git`), where `*` is a category.
+- Save commands in `cmd-*` categories files, where `*` is a category, e.g.
+`cmd-git` where `git` is a category.
 - Accept either zero or one argument; if provided, the argument should be a category.
-- If no argument is given, list all saved commands across all categories.
+- If no argument is given, list all saved commands across all category files.
-- If a category as an argument is given, list only the commands of that category.
+- If a category as an argument is given, list only saved commands in the corresponding category file.
-- Allow to select one command at a time.
+- Allow to select only one command at a time.
-- If the selected command has placeholders, prompt to fill them with values.
+- If the selected command has placeholders, prompt to fill them with input values.
 - After a command is selected and placeholders are filled, there are three
-options: copy, execute and quit.
-If neither option is selected, continue prompting until one option is chosen.
+actions: copy, execute and quit.
+If neither action is selected, continue prompting until one action is chosen.

 ### Project structure